Horowitz-Manski-Lee Bounds with Multilayered Sample Selection: 2 Firm Types Case: A numerical illustration

 Applying our bounds on the within-firm effects, we can provide a more accurate assessment of the impact of job training on wages.
-The bounds for $\mathbb E(Y_{1,H}-Y_{0,H}|T = (H,H))$ and $\mathbb E(Y_{1,L}-Y_{0,L}|T = (L,L))$ always include $0$ across the different scenarios corresponding to different assumptions on response types, suggesting there is not enough evidence in the data to support the hypothesis that job training has a causal effect on wages.
+Our bounds for $\mathbb E(Y_{1,H}-Y_{0,H}|T = (H,H))$ and $\mathbb E(Y_{1,L}-Y_{0,L}|T = (L,L))$ always include $0$ across the different scenarios which correspond to different assumptions on response types, suggesting that there is not enough evidence in the data to support the hypothesis that job training has a causal effect on wages.